 Rather, you get to enjoy being out in nature as you discover the various artworks.

-It’s a great way to spend a leisurely afternoon in Hakone.
+Exploring the Hakone Open Air Museum is a great way to spend a leisurely afternoon.

-One of the highlights of the museum is the Symphonic Sculpture.
+One of the highlights of the Hakone Open Air Museum is the Symphonic Sculpture.

 Head inside this tower and walk up the spiral staircase past the stunning stained glass.

-At the top, you’re rewarded with some kickass views of the entire park.
+At the top, you’re rewarded with some kickass views of the entire Hakone Open Air Museum.